Fullbust505/CDataFrame/README.md

 Our L1 C Project.
 The objective is to create a library similar to Panda (of Python) but in C.
 Here's a [link to our Github](https://github.com/Fullbust505/CDataFrame).

+## Functionnalities (if it worked properly)

+Create a column
+Name the column
+Choose the type of values in the column
+Print the column
+Delete the column
+Add more columns
+Rename a column
+Delete the DataFrame to start over
+Add rows
+Delete rows
+Fill Dataframe with Input
+Hard fill Dataframe
+Display Dataframe
+Delete Dataframe
+Count Values Greater Than X
+Count Values Less Than X
+Count Values Equal To X
+Display the Dataframe's number of rows
+Display the Dataframe's number of columns
+Search a value in the dateframe
+Change a value in the dataframe

 ## Problems we faced during the project

 At first we just had a few issues because we made some mistake in the code written.